-Electrification potentially has an important role to play.
 Electric vehicles tend to be more environmentally friendly than their diesel counterparts, and the capability for regenerative braking increases their energy efficiency.
-As discussed in Chapter 3, on average there are less emissions from electric trains at the point of use, i.e. 20 to 30% less CO2 emissions than diesel vehicles (source: RSSB 2007).
+As discussed in Chapter 3, on average there are less emissions from electric passenger trains ie. 20 to 30 percent less CO2 emissions than diesel vehicles (source: RSSB 2007).

-Note that the electric class Intercity 225, the Pendolino and the Electrostar emit less carbon than their diesel counterparts.
-Electrification makes a greater contribution to environmental policy when it exploits low-carbon methods of electricity generation.
-Network Rail currently purchases 90% of its traction electricity from such sources.
+For example, the electric class Intercity 225, the Pendolino and the Electrostar emit less carbon than their diesel counterparts.

+The contribution of electrification to environmental policy will depend on the energy mix for electricity generation, being greater when it exploits low-carbon methods such as nuclear fuel or renewable sources.
+Network Rail currently purchases 90 percent of its traction electricity from such sources.
+As generation from fossil fuel fired power stations diminishes, the carbon based case for electrification will improve further.

-Electrification also reduces the need to transport fuel.
+Electrification also reduces the need to transport fuel, thereby reducing the energy needed to transport it.